 For 2 glorious months after school ends, Frog Pond turns into a spray pond and becomes the best place to cool off in the city ... if you're 12 or under.
 The Grand Opening Celebration features family-friendly entertainment, music, art, a gala ceremony, and of course, the chance to play in the 30-foot spray at the center of the pond.
 Lifeguards will be on duty this summer during all open hours.

-When: June 29, 11am; remains open from 11am to 6pm every day through Labor Day, unless there's a thunderstorm
+When: June 23, 11am (to be confirmed); remains open from 11am to 6pm every day through Labor Day, unless there's a thunderstorm

 Where: Frog Pond at Boston Common